ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 --------------------------------------------------------------------------------

 The default and most basic way to do hyperparameter search is via random and grid search.
-Ray Tune does this through the :class:`BasicVariantGenerator <ray.tune.suggest.basic_variant.BasicVariantGenerator>` class that generates trial variants given a search space definition.
+Ray Tune does this through the :class:`BasicVariantGenerator <ray.tune.search.basic_variant.BasicVariantGenerator>` class that generates trial variants given a search space definition.

-The :class:`BasicVariantGenerator <ray.tune.suggest.basic_variant.BasicVariantGenerator>` is used per
+The :class:`BasicVariantGenerator <ray.tune.search.basic_variant.BasicVariantGenerator>` is used per
 default if no search algorithm is passed to :func:`tune.run() <ray.tune.run>`.

-.. autoclass:: ray.tune.suggest.basic_variant.BasicVariantGenerator
+.. autoclass:: ray.tune.search.basic_variant.BasicVariantGenerator

 .. _tune-ax:

 Ax (tune.suggest.ax.AxSearch)
 -----------------------------

-.. autoclass:: ray.tune.suggest.ax.AxSearch
+.. autoclass:: ray.tune.search.ax.AxSearch

 .. _bayesopt: